conjurdemos/cdemo/README.md

 1. Centos 7 OS
 2. Internet Connection
 3. 4 vCPU
-4. 4 GB Ram
+4. 8 GB Ram
 5. 32 GB hdd space at minimum
-6. Ansible v2.5
+6. Ansible v2.7

-## Access WEB interfaces
+## Access web interfaces

 The tools installed have a web interfaces that is made accessible to the host machine on the following network ports: